danieljbae/youtube_screentime/README.md

 With this project I aimed to answer 2 questions:
 - What type of videos do I watch?
-- When do I watch said categories?
+- When do I watch these categories?

 Inspired by iPhone's screentime and the recent documentary "The Social Dilemna", which underscores the increase in technology usage.